 If your goldfish dies you may be sad or even cry but only you and the goldfish will be affected.
 If you “hook up” with someone there will be you and them but there will also be their family and yours mixing with you and your family and friends.
 If this relationship fails you can’t just flush it in the bathroom.

 If you have been successful in raising your goldfish or other small pet for at least 6 months you are ready for the next big step.
-No don’t rush out and start a family.
+No, don’t rush out and start a family.
 If your living situation permits get a larger more demanding pet.
 A kitten or small shelter puppy make good next steps in this process.
-If where you live does not permit these type animals consider a small bird or other more complicate small animal.
+If where you live does not permit these types of animals, consider a small bird or other, more complicated small animal.

 Now you have to balance your needs, do you feel like caring for your “family” today?
 Can you continue to meet the needs of your menagerie?
-You dog or cat needs care everyday whether you feel like it or not.
+Your dog or cat needs care every day whether you feel like it or not.
 You also have to consider the interaction between your previous household members and your new addition.

 This creating a blended family is an important skill for those in recovery from a mental illness or a substance abuse issue.
 Once you enter a more adult romantic relationship there will always be conflicts between past relationships and the new one.
-Navigating blended families with step and half and ex relationships can put a lot of stress on you and on your new relationship.
+Navigating blended families with step, half, and ex-relationships can put a lot of stress on you and on your new relationship.

 This whole process will take about two years.

 This step method of practicing relationship skills is not original with me.
 It has been used and recommended in recovery groups as far back as I know.
-It has largely been recommended to women who are at an especial risk of rapidly entering a new relationship.
-This risk is especially high if you have children and need a partner to help with the financial and care-giving tasks.
+It has largely been recommended to women who are at an especially high risk of rapidly entering a new relationship.
+This risk is especially high if you have children and need a partner to help with the financial and caregiving tasks.

 Some people become frustrated along the way and toss that plant against the wall.
-Some forget to feed the fish for a while and the goldfish dies or they over feed, pollute the water. and the fish dies from that.
+Some people forget to feed the fish for a while and the goldfish dies, or they overfeed the fish, pollute the water. and the fish dies from that.
 This gives you an opportunity to practice your recovery skills.
 I would rather you toss a plant at the wall then a child.

 This discussion assumes that you are not currently in a romantic relationship and many recovering people are either not in one or not in a healthy relationship.
 If you are in a relationship or are coming home from the hospital or rehab to some children you already have you can modify this as needed.

-The emphasis here is on you learning skills to have health relationships rather than thinking that if you just fell in love with someone else then your life and your problems will be fixed.
+The emphasis here is on your learning skills to have healthy relationships rather than thinking that if you just fell in love with someone else then your life and your problems will be fixed.